eBay UK Black Friday deals - Early 20% discount code live now

 When do eBay’s Black Friday 2019 deals start?

 eBay’s Black Friday deals have already started.
 We’ve listed some of the best picks below.
-There’s already 20% off laptops and tech, TV, gaming and audio.
-You can also save 20% off Playmobil.
+There’s already 5% off tech products with PICKME5.
+The minimum spend is £50, max discount is £50.

 eBay Black Friday deals 2019